Reviews You Can Rely On

 Features and Accessories

 The last things to consider are ease of use features and included accessories vs. accessories that come as a separate purchase.
-The user interface varies from bike to bike; some show minimal information like battery level and power setting, while others include speed and other stats about your ride.
+The user interface also varies from bike to bike; some show minimal information like battery level and power setting, while others include speed and other stats about your ride.
 Some models have an app to track your ride and adjust settings on your smartphone.

 Conclusion